 Industry Standards and Publications

 RMA is a leading voice in the development of standards and publications designed to educate automotive service professionals about the proper care and service of tires.
-RMA is recognized throughout the industry as the source of information such topics as tire repair, replacement and service.
+RMA is recognized throughout the industry as the source of information on such topics as tire repair, replacement and service.
 RMA offers an array of charts, bulletins and other publications to communicate this important information to service providers.

 RMA is the authoritative voice for aggregate tire shipment information in the U.S. Approximately 300 million tires – passenger, light truck and commercial truck tires – are shipped in the U.S. annually.